 I see the emotions behind your pretty smile.
 You’ve been anticipating these students since the bell rang on the last day of school last year.
 You eagerly awaited your class list and carefully went down and checked it out, name by precious name.
 Your classroom has sat empty for the past three months, and you’re excited to have it filled with tiny voices again.
 I see you patiently pose for pictures with each child as their parents fumble with their cameras, trying to focus through the tears.
 It will be a while before you get to just sit down in the quiet and take a deep breath, but I see you rejoice in that.

-Alamo City Moms Blog is a locally focused parenting website written BY San Antonio moms, FOR San Antonio moms and is part of the City Moms Blog Network.
+Alamo City Moms is a locally focused parenting website written by San Antonio moms, for San Antonio moms and is part of the City Mom Collective.

 Interested in learning more about us?
 Get in touch with us here.

-What does being part of City Moms Blog Network even mean or are you curious about our Sisterhood?
+What does being part of City Mom Collective even mean or are you curious about starting a site in your community?

-Are you interested in joining our Sisterhood?
+Are you interested in joining the City Mom Collective?
 Learn more here.